June 8, 2023

 Safety and side effects

 Sodium Butyrate and Calcium Magnesium Butyrate can be used safely as dietary supplements.
 As with any medication or supplement, there are side effects that should be considered.
-Here are some key points about safety and side effects.

 1. Most people tolerate sodium butyrate or calcium magnesium butyrate: When they are taken in the recommended dose range.
 Adverse reactions are usually mild and transient.